What is Splunk?

 JK&B Capital

-JK&B Capital is a Chicago-based venture capital firm managing over $1.1 billion, specializing in the Communications, Information Technologies, and Healthcare sectors.
-The firm is recognized for its exceptional returns driven by its technical expertise and rigorous investment approach.
+JK&B Capital is a venture capital firm that specializes in Communications, Information Technologies, and Healthcare, recognized for its value-added investment philosophy and strong syndication partnerships.

 What's next for Splunk?